bishalmanandhar225/ecommerce_incremental_ingestion/README.md

 5. The pipeline completes the **end-to-end data warehouse load process**.

 ---
+## Load Strategy

+The current pipeline uses a **full refresh loading strategy**.

+During each pipeline execution, the stored procedures truncate the dimension and fact tables and rebuild them from the staging table.

+This approach was used to:

+- simplify the initial warehouse build
+- validate end-to-end pipeline execution
+- avoid duplicate records during development

+In production systems, this pattern is often replaced with **incremental loading strategies** using techniques such as watermark columns (`updated_at`) or `MERGE` operations to process only new or updated records.

+---
 ## Repository Structure
 adf/ Azure Data Factory pipeline JSON sql/ SQL scripts for tables and stored procedures